Construction is set to begin on the East Lake Sammamish Parkway and SE 43rd Way Roundabout Revisions Project.

 Normal work hours will be Mon.-Fri., from 7 a.m.-6 p.m., and will require some single lane closures.
 You should expect minor traffic delays during working hours.
 Please be aware of workers near the roadway.

 The City will allow three, full-weekend closures of the intersection.
-The dates for the weekend closures have not been determined yet.
+The first will take place on June 24-26.
+The dates for the two other weekend closures have not been determined yet.
 The City will provide updates and notification before these occur.

 During these closures, the intersection will be completely closed to all users, and a detour will be provided through the City of Sammamish.
 This work is necessary to complete critical components that cannot be completed with single lane closures.
 Work will be allowed both during the day and night.